ONC8012 : Managing Pain (E-learning) (Inactive)

 |Semester 2 Credit Value:||10|

-This module looks at how pain affects not only the patients but the families, carers and healthcare professionals involved in the patient’s management.
+This module looks at how pain affects not only the patients but their families, carers and the healthcare professionals involved in the patient’s management.

 Outline Of Syllabus